petenorth/unified-jboss-ocp/README.md

 ### Description

-Parse an XML file of reference data values from source repository and puts it into JDG.
-Objects are transformed into a protobus-enabled common data format.
+Parses an XML file of reference data values from the [reference-data.xml](refdataloader/src/main/resources/ref/reference-data.xml file, and puts the data into JDG.
+Objects are transformed into a protobuf-enabled common data format.

 ## JDGStats